What should I include in my complaint

 - Were there any witnesses to these events?
 Have you included their details?

-- Do you have any medical evidence, photographs or documents that may be relevant?
-If so, you may want to send copies with your complaint.
+- Do you have any correspondence or documents (e.g. medical evidence, photographs) that may be relevant?
+If so, you should send a copy with your complaint.

-- Have you already taken any action about your complaint?
+- Have you already taken any action to try to resolve your complaint?

 How do I make a complaint?

-If you decide to make a complaint, it must be in writing or use our online complaint form.
-If you have difficulty writing the letter, we can help.
+If you decide to make a complaint, you can use our online complaint form.
+If you are unsure or have difficulty writing, call us first to discuss your complaint.
 We can also arrange for translation and interpreter services.
-Make sure you include copies of all relevant correspondence between you and the agency when you send us your complaint.
-For more information see our Tips for making a complaint.
+For more information about complaining, see our Tips for making a complaint.

 - Tips for making a complaint